IzzySoprano/Renavart/README.md

 - Have trouble understanding how to section content using the Bootstrap Grid System
 - Added a CSS Animation section to my UFC page, however, it's not fully embedded and responsive.
 - After my first initial deployment, the links were'nt working responsibly
+- As I'd like two carousels, my buttons for the second carosuel aren't responding.
+I've tried changing the id.

+#Bugs

+#

 ### Deployment